uktrade/stream-unzip/README.md

       - **InvalidExtraError**

-        Metadata known as *extra* that some ZIP files require is present, long enough, but holds an invalid value
+        Metadata known as *extra* that some ZIP files require is present, long enough, but holds an invalid value.

         - **InvalidAESKeyLengthError**